Full reference guide for TBL (Tele Bot Lang)

 These methods send messages or media to the current chat.

-With await it's support Api Chained method too
+With await it also supports Api Chained methods.

 Bot.sendMessage("Hello user!")